GameAnalytics launches GameIntel market intelligence platform

 Elevate your enterprise data technology and strategy at Transform 2021.

-GameAnalytics has launched GameIntel, a new market intelligence platform created to provide “the game industry’s source of truth” for top mobile games.
+GameAnalytics has launched GameIntel, a new market intelligence platform that it hopes provides “the game industry’s source of truth” for top mobile games.

 Built on a huge gaming dataset of more than a third of the world’s total players, GameIntel provides market insights and key performance indicators (KPIs) for top charting mobile games.

-GameIntel leverages data from more than 150,000 games that currently integrate GameAnalytics globally, and it builds on the development of the company’s existing Benchmarks+ platform.
+GameIntel uses data from more than 140,000 games that integrate GameAnalytics globally, and it builds on the development of the company’s existing Benchmarks+ platform.
 It serves developers, publishers, monetization managers, and other game industry professionals with a way to glean meaningful insights.

-“GameIntel is an extension to our Benchmarks+ service, and we see it as a source of truth in the gaming industry,” said GameIntel director Chay Hunter, in an interview with GamesBeat.
+“GameIntel is an extension to our Benchmarks+ service, and we see it as a source of truth in the gaming industry,” said GameIntel director Chay Hunter in an interview with GamesBeat.
 “We can get retention trends for genres of games and get away from the rumor mongering.”

 With the launch of GameIntel, users can now get market insights via dashboards, including interactive views of the top charts, global top performing games and publishers, recently released titles, games in soft launch, and trending games.
 The new service also includes deep categorization of more than 150,000 games across the entire store ecosystem, with game-specific mechanic level search capabilities to enable better market research.